octo-technology-downunder/aws-labs-lambda/README.md

   ]
 }
 ```
-Keeping this in mind, we write the following code:
+Keeping this in mind, we need to write the code<br>
+Make sure you have your Node.js and NPM utilities [installed](https://nodejs.org/en/download/)
+Open a Node.js project from `exercise1` directory of this repo (`master` branch) and write down the code.
+You'll need to have tests passed

 ```
 //Init and setup
 const AWS = require('aws-sdk');